PlayForm/WebSite/Source/Content/en/personal-data-protection-policy.md

         document all relevant procedures, efforts, internal and external consultations on personal data protection including:

-        -   the fact of appointing a person responsible for Playform’s data protection compliance;
+        -   the fact of appointing a person responsible for PlayForm’s data protection compliance;

         -   where necessary, a record of a Data Processing Impact Assessment;